(702) 883-3200 [email protected]

 Appliances are also getting smarter, and can benefit people with memory issues as well.
 Induction cooktops are much safer than gas or electric options because the surface doesn’t get hot – only the pan does!
 Remove the pan and it turns off automatically.
 Hands-free faucets are another bonus.

 Whether you are entering a multigenerational living arrangement unexpectedly, or you’ve been planning it for years, it can be an enjoyable, enriching and memory-building experience.
 I hope this post has broadened your understanding of what it takes to create a functional and beautiful multigenerational home that supports every member of your family.
 If you are exploring building a new home, or renovating or remodeling your current space, feel free to reach out.
 I work with many clients who are retiring or planning their forever home and I can help you design a space that will grow and evolve to suit your needs.
-To schedule a consultation, call (702) 883-3200 contact me through my website, or send an email to laura@laurafullowdesigns.com.
+To schedule a consultation, call (702) 883-3200 contact me through my website, or send an email to [email protected].